anyone-protocol/onionoo/API_INTEGRATION.md

 # Onionoo API Service Integration

-This document describes the integration of the Onionoo project with the ATOR API service for geo IP data lookups.
+This document describes the integration of the Onionoo project with the Anyone-Protocol API service for geo IP data lookups.

 ## Overview

-The Onionoo project has been updated to fetch geolocation data from the ATOR API service instead of relying solely on local geo IP files.
+The Onionoo project has been updated to fetch geolocation data from the Anyone-Protocol API service instead of relying solely on local geo IP files.
 This provides more accurate and up-to-date geolocation information for relay fingerprints.

 ## Changes Made

 ### 1. New API Geolocation Service

 - **File**: `src/main/java/org/torproject/metrics/onionoo/updater/ApiGeoLocationService.java`
-- **Purpose**: Handles communication with the ATOR API service to fetch fingerprint-based geolocation data
+- **Purpose**: Handles communication with the Anyone-Protocol API service to fetch fingerprint-based geolocation data
 - **Features**:
   - Fetches data from `/fingerprint-map/` endpoint
   - Caches data for 1 hour to reduce API calls